• Applied Psychologist, Human-AI Interaction

 • APA, Human Factors (AI)

-• Worked with Forbes, Stanford, NASA, Chopra Center
+• Worked with Forbes, Stanford, NASA

 Mel Sellick